RossBencina/Fractorp/docs/tutorial/02-raw-actors.cpp.md

 ## Axiom 1: Actors can specify the behavior that they will use at their next activation ##

-`become()` specifies an actor's behavior.
+Define a function `become()` to specify an actor's behavior.
 It sets the actor's behavior proc:

 ```c++
 void become(Actor *a, BehaviorProc bp)